 They introduced RFID Technology to increase in-store experience for customers.
 It automatically counts stock and remove it after sales.
 This information is also helpful for supplier of the store and replenish when required.

-Now customer can pay as they want, Tesco have developed its own online mobile payment system called PayQwid.
+Now customers can pay as they want, Tesco have developed its own online mobile payment system called PayQwid.
 From London to Edinburgh 524 Tesco stores are using this app.
 Customer can download the app and link it with Clubcard and NFC technology.
 Customers can pay for shopping and get loyalty points.

 For those who love convivence shopping, they introduced “scan as you shop” check points.
 Customers shop and tag products.
 It saves time and labor cost as well.

-Many companies are facing immense pressure from government agencies to address environmental issues. companies are liable to respond these issues to benefit society.
+Many companies are facing immense pressure from government agencies to address environmental issues. companies are liable to respond to these issues to benefit society.

 Also, Tesco is committed to use renewable sources and generate 100% of its electricity by 2030.
-The company promises to minimize upto 50% carbon footprint by 2020.
+The company promises to minimize up to 50% carbon footprint by 2020.